Last updated: June 2026

 Note: This is a part of our API Security series where we solve common developer queries in detail with how-to guides, common examples, code snippets and a ready to use security checklist.
 Feel free to check other articles on topics such as authentication methods, rate limiting, API monitoring and more.

-Below are some common API security FAQs that serve as a valuable resource for understanding, implementing, and maintaining the robust security measures necessary to protect your APIs and the valuable data they handle -
+Below are some common API security FAQs that serve as a valuable resource for understanding, implementing, and maintaining the robust security measures necessary to protect your APIs and the valuable data they handle.

 1. How to handle when a token expires – generate and store new?